 The fuel transportation costs for solar energy are tough to beat.
 Inherent variability in the supply, however, brings challenges.
 Of prime importance to solar array owners, project developers, power plant managers, and grid operators is the variation for their specific location and mounting orientation.
-Site-specific absolute efficiency values are given in Figure 6.
-Relative values are given in Figure 7, ranked in order of increasing median efficiency for silicon.
+Site-specific relative efficiency values are given in Figure 6, ranked in order of increasing median efficiency for silicon (for absolute efficiencies, see Appendix 0).
 The performance of CIGS, with a similar spectral response, tracks the increase with silicon; all other efficiencies diverge.
+The AM1.5 spectrum was conceived for use with silicon cells in North America, so it is a tribute to its accuracy that most sites in North American exhibit the least offset from the standard.
+As might be expected, sites at the highest latitudes (with the largest excursions in sun angle) see the largest variation, but there are notable exceptions.
+Similar variation is seen in Hangzhou (30° latitude); this is likely driven by light scattering effects from airborne particulates, as it is a city of over ten million that currently ranks in the lower tier for air quality in China.

-Sample seasonal and diurnal variations are shown in Figure 8.
-Figures for additional sites, and for annual variation, are included in Appendix F. For the power plant operator, any unexpected variation in power, be it losses or gains, can be costly.
+Sample seasonal and diurnal variations are shown in Figure 7.
+Figures for the remaining sites, and for annual variation, are included in Appendix F. For power plant and grid operators, any unexpected variation in power, be it losses or gains, can be costly.
+To meet contractual obligations and grid demand, forecasts for the month, day, and hour ahead are often required; gaps between the expected and actual output result in power surpluses or deficits that are potentially disruptive.
 Solar power plants employ meteorological ("met") stations to monitor temperature, wind, and plane-of-array (broadband) irradiance.
-In larger plants, there are often multiple broadband irradiance instruments84.
-In the absence of spectral irradiance monitoring, however, the variation shown in Figure 8 is necessarily confounded with other uncertainties: module and inverter degradation, soiling, cable corrosion, etc.85 Unexplained losses of a few percent can trigger costly contract disputes or warranty claims.
-Conversely, a plant that finds itself with unplanned gains may have to shed that excess power, due to cabling and power electronics that are undersized, or a grid operator unprepared to receive it.
-Implementing site monitoring procedures for spectral irradiance in line with those established for temperature and broadband irradiance will reduce these losses.
+In larger plants, there are often multiple broadband irradiance instruments.
+In the absence of spectral irradiance monitoring, however, the variation shown in Figure 7 is necessarily confounded with other uncertainties: module and inverter degradation, soiling, cable corrosion, etc. Unexplained losses of a few percent can trigger costly contract disputes or warranty claims.
+Conversely, a plant that finds itself with unplanned surpluses may have to shed that excess power, due to cabling and power electronics that are undersized, or a grid operator unprepared to receive it.
+Implementing site monitoring procedures for spectral irradiance in line with those established for temperature and broadband irradiance will reduce these losses and improve grid stability.